-VOSviewer has been written in the Java programming language, which means that it runs on most hardware and operating system platforms.
-VOSviewer can be obtained from the web site www.vosviewer.com.
+VOSviewer is written in the Java programming language, which means that it runs on most hardware and operating system platforms.
+VOSviewer can be obtained from www.vosviewer.com.
 The program can be used freely for any purpose.

-This manual is concerned with version 1.5.4 of VOSviewer.
-We explain the functionality of VOSviewer in Chapter 2, and we discuss the file types used by VOSviewer in Chapter 3.
-Some advanced topics are covered in Chapter 4.
+This manual is concerned with version 1.6.1 of VOSviewer.
+The manual is organized as follows.
+We first introduce the user interface of VOSviewer in Chapter 2, we then explain the file types used by VOSviewer in Chapter 3, and finally we discuss some advanced topics in Chapter 4.
 For additional information about VOSviewer, we refer to a paper that we have written (Van Eck & Waltman, 2010).
 In this paper, a general introduction to VOSviewer is provided.
 Also, the technical implementation of specific parts of the program is discussed in considerable detail.
+Similar information, including a step-by-step tutorial, can also be found in a recent book chapter (Van Eck & Waltman, 2014).

-&lt;sup>1 Together, these two techniques provide a unified framework for mapping and clustering.
+1 Together, these two techniques provide a unified framework for mapping and clustering.
 For more information about the techniques, we refer to Van Eck, Waltman, Dekker, and Van den Berg (2010) and Waltman, Van Eck, and Noyons (2010).